-- Use wildcards as IPUI (0_1, 0_2, 0_3 ...) and preferably the same PIN for all handsets. - > Set the RegStatus of the handsets to To register - ▶ Open the registration window for a desired time and register all handsets without further Web UI interaction via the Registration Centre (→ p.
-80).
+- ▶ Use wildcards as IPUI (0_1, 0_2, 0_3 ...) and preferably the same PIN for all handsets. - Set the RegStatus of the handsets to To register - Doen the registration window for a desired time and register all handsets without further Web UI interaction via the Registration Centre (→ page 65).